 My tomatoes are green inside.
 Is this okay?

 Sometimes the fruit will appear ripe on the outside but you cut it open to find it’s green on the inside.
 This means the fruit is probably not mature.
 It’s not harmful to eat but neither will taste good.
-The seeds provide clues about maturity and help determine whether your fruit can be ripened.
+Once the fruit is cut open, you cannot ripen it.

 What can I make with green tomatoes?

-Fried-green tomatoes are the best known traditional use for green tomatoes.
+Fried-green tomatoes are the best-known traditional use for green tomatoes.
 Also consider making a green chutney or relish.
-Both are delicious and this may be easier than trying to ripen the fruit.
+Both are delicious and a good backup plan for making use of the fruit if you cannot ripen it indoors.

 There are a couple of factors that determine whether a tomato can ripen after picking and how long it will take.